tharwaninitin/etlflow/modules/docs/src/main/mdoc/docs/server.md

 ---
 layout: docs
-title: Etlflow Scheduler
+title: Etlflow Server
 ---

-## Etlflow Scheduler
+## Etlflow Server

-Etlflow scheduler is one of component of etlflow library which we can be use for scheduling the etl jobs, creating the rest apis to trigger the jobs.
-Using etlflow Scheduler component we can reduce the dependency of apache airflow as it itself provides the airlow like UI through its sub-component WEBSERVER.
+Etlflow Server is one of component of etlflow library which we can be use for scheduling the etl jobs, creating the rest apis to trigger the jobs.
+Using etlflow Server component we can reduce the dependency of apache airflow as it itself provides the airlow like UI through its sub-component WEBSERVER.
-Etlflow scheduler also provides the various operations to run the etl jobs on clusters like Local (Inside same jvm), LocalSubProcess (Inside another jvm)), GCP DataProc, Kubernetes etc.
+Etlflow Server also provides the various operations to run the etl jobs on clusters like Local (Inside same jvm), LocalSubProcess (Inside another jvm)), GCP DataProc, Kubernetes etc.

-### Etlflow Scheduler library contains sub-components like :
+### Etlflow Server library contains sub-components like :

 * Scheduler :
    - Using etlflow scheduler we can define the scheduled jobs by specifying the schedules at the time of job creation.